tzimisces/zim-desktop-wiki/data/manual/Plugins/Tray_Icon.txt

 ==== Options ====
 For Ubuntu 10.4 and newer the new style "app-indicator" tray icon is supported.
 This tray icon is integrated with the Ubuntu system tray menu and always shows a menu on left mouse click.
 If you prefer the classic style instead you can select the "**Classic trayicon**" option in the plugin preferences.

-If the option "**Show a separate icon for each notebook**" is enabled each open notebook will have its own trayicon instead of one trayicon for all notebooks.
-This option overrules the "classic trayicon" option.